 Man Mandir / Man Singh Palace

-Once you step out of Man Mandir a series of other palaces are lined up.
-Though it shows 5 more different palaces, they are not as elaborate as the Man Singh Palace.
-And they stand adjacent to each other.
-It is like you stand in the middle of a square corridor, to the left one palace, opposite Jahangir palace, to the right another palace, etc. And these are just places or rooms with pillars, not much intricate carvings or things to be amused.
+Once you step out of Man Mandir, a series of other palaces are lined up just adjacent to each other.
+Though it houses five more different palaces, they are not as striking as the Man Singh Palace.
+And they stand adjacent to each other and do not have many elaborate features.

 Some more Gwalior Fort Images

-Vikramaditya was the son of Man Singh Tomar and he built a palace for himself next to the Man Mandir.
-Very simple palace.
-There is a Baradari in the middle with rooms on either side.
-Baradari is like the open door corridor architecture meant for air and light.
-And then a single story on top.
-It is also said to have hosted a Shiva temple but the Mughals destroyed it.
-So now we can just see a Shiva Lingam in the open and people seem to walk in and do pooja to God.
+Then there is a single story on top.
+It is said that it hosted a Shiva temple, but the Mughals destroyed it.
+So now we can only see a Shiva Lingam in the open, and people seem to walk in and make offerings to God.

-Jahangir Mahal was originally built by Sher Shah.
-But Jehangir restored the palace and used it during his visits to the Gwalior fort hence it gets the name Jahangir Mahal.
+Sher Shah originally built Jahangir Mahal.
+However, it was Jehangir who restored the palace and used it during his visits to the Gwalior Fort; hence it gets the name —Jahangir Mahal.

-Opposite to Jahangir Mahal is Shahjahan Mahal built by himself.
-And it all actually looks like one big corridor.
-Or a continuation of Jahangir Mahal runs into the Shahjahan Mahal.
+Situated just opposite to the Jahangir Mahal is the Shahjahan Mahal built by himself.
+It resembles one big corridor.
+A single continuation of Jahangir Mahal runs into the Shahjahan Mahal.
 One can see the change in architecture here.
-The Mughal influence and less to no lattice work.
+There is less to no latticework.

-With the Mughal invasion and the Mughal kings staying here we need a Masjid for them to pray right.
-So there is a masjid standing along with these palaces too.
+With the Mughal invasion and the Mughal kings staying here for a long time, they needed a Masjid for them to pray right.
+So there is a lovely masjid amongst the palaces.

 Bhim Singh Rana ki Chhatri

-Karan Mahal was constructed by Kirti Singh, the second ruler of the Tomar Dynasty.
-This mahal was constructed sometime in 1480 - 1486.
-Kirthi Singh was also known as Karan Singh and hence the palace gets the name Karan Mahal.
-Karan Mahal is kind of in a dilapidated state but it is one of the first palaces and so we can spot a darabar hall, a prison, a hamam and similar things around.
-It is a two storey building and you can walk up and check out the whole palace.
+Karan Mahal was constructed by Kirti Singh, the second ruler of the Tomar Dynasty, sometime in 1480 - 1486.
+Kirthi Singh was also known as Karan Singh, and hence the palace gets the name, Karan Mahal.
+It is one of the first palaces to be built.

 Gujari Mahal View Point

-- Gujars are not Kshatriyas but farmers, so her first condition is to be treated with equal status like that of his other queens.
+- Firstly, Gujars are not Kshatriyas but farmers; so her first condition was to be treated with equal status as his other queens.

-- Second is that she will accompany the king wherever he goes, that would be for hunting or to the court or to the battlefield.
+- Secondly, she would accompany the King wherever he goes, be it for hunting or the courts or the battlefields.

-- Third condition is she asks for water to be supplied from the river Rai that runs through her village as she believes that attributes to her beauty and strength.
+- Thirdly, she asked that water for her be supplied from the river Rai that runs through her village as she believed that it was the key to her beauty and strength.